Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ### Bugfixes

 * [#75](https://github.com/Icinga/icinga-powershell-plugins/issues/75) Fixes unhandled arguments `FileSizeGreaterThan` and `FileSizeSmallerThan` for `Invoke-IcingaCheckDirectory`
+* [#77](https://github.com/Icinga/icinga-powershell-plugins/issues/77) Fix wrong filtering for EventIds for `Invoke-IcingaCheckEventLog` and improve the output by adding the EventLog messages on severity 1.
+In addition we now allow the filtering for message sources and increase performance by fetching EventLog data for new checks from the last 2 hours only
 * [#79](https://github.com/Icinga/icinga-powershell-plugins/issues/79) Fixes service check to exclude provided service names in case they contain the wildcard symbol '*' which causes the check to always return unknown
 * [#84](https://github.com/Icinga/icinga-powershell-plugins/issues/84) Fixes `Invoke-IcingaCheckUsedPartitionSpace` to throw an unknown in case permissions for certain partitions are missing and no data can be fetched.
 This resolves an issue for partitions reporting 100% usage.